fugue-project/tutorials/index.md

 The simplest way to run the tutorial interactively is to use [mybinder](https://mybinder.org/v2/gh/fugue-project/tutorials/master).
 Binder spins up an environment using a container.

-**Some code snippets run slow on binder**, the machine on binder isn't powerful enough for a distributed framework such as Spark.
-Parallel executions can become sequential, so some of the performance comparison examples will not give you the correct numbers.
+>- **Some code snippets run slow on binder** as the machine on binder isn't powerful enough for a distributed framework such as Spark.
+>- Parallel executions can become sequential, so some of the performance comparison examples will not give you the correct numbers.

 Alternatively, you should get decent performance if running its docker image on your own machine:

 ```
 docker run -p 8888:8888 fugueproject/tutorials:latest
 ```

 ```{toctree}
 :maxdepth: 6